tatobi/aws-quickstart-openvpn/README.md

 __AWS EC2 Instance Type:__ choose an instance type from t2 and t3 Ec2 calsses (t2.micro is default because it is eligible for __FREE TIER__),

-__The number of generated OpenVPN connection profiles:__ how many openvpn config will be generated, multiple one means many hosts can use simultaneously the VPN conection,
+__The number of generated OpenVPN connection profiles:__ how many openvpn config will be generated, multiple one means many hosts can use simultaneously the VPN conection (default: 3,. max: 100),

 __Traffic routing:__ choose you ALL traffic, including the VPC and public Internet, (default gateway mode) __*ALL_GATEWAY_TCP443*__ routed through the tunnel, OR only the AWS VPC internal traffic: __*VPC_ONLY_UDP443*__.